halvorboe/old-website/html/content/blog/meta/index.md

 title: "Blogging by dummies"
 date: "2020-05-01T22:12:04.284Z"
 description: ""
-views: 10
+views: 999
-draft: true
+draft: false
 ---

-A handful of times in the last five years, I&#39;ve tried to start a blog - and consecutively failed.
-With &quot;_Complex Codes_&quot; the trend is hopefully going to change.
-When writing this, the hope is that it will help me reflect and actually make a change.
+A handful of times in the last five years, I&#39;ve tried to start a blog - and then consecutively failed.
+With this blog, that trend is going to change.
+At least that&#39;s the plan.

+You might have been in the same circle as me before.
+A sudden spurt of inspiration makes you start a blog.
+The first week is perfect, and everything is on the up-and-up.
+Then real life hits, and you realize that you don&#39;t have the time to blog.

+That is the circle I&#39;m trying to break out of.
+And from my experience, the best way to break out of a repeating pattern is to not repeat the pattern.
+A post-mortem is a technique for that, so...

-## Why did I fail before?
+# Why did I fail before?

+Implementing new habits is scientifically proven to be hard.
+For example, the leading cause of death in the world right now is obesity.
+Obesity can be changed with two simple habits - eating healthy meals and exercising.
+Still, people are obese.

+The problem with implementing new habits is that you have to stick to them for about a month _manually_ before they become _automatic_.
+Going back to the example above.
+Eating healthy food for a week does not help, two weeks will be better but still not help, eating for a month will probably give you a lasting effect.

-Implementing new habits is hard.
-Research has shown that it takes around a month for a pattern to become a habit.
-In other words, committing to a new habit is useless if you cannot keep repeating the pattern for a month.
+In summary: Don&#39;t try to implement a habit you cannot stick to for a month.

-Therefore, committing to blogging every week for a month is the basis for this blog.
-More specificly I&#39;ve commited to writing an article a week, and spending some time every day writing.
-Hopefully that will be enought for the habit to stick.
+With this in mind, committing to writing every week is the only way to keep this blog alive.
+More specifically, I&#39;ve committed to writing one article that is &quot;good enough&quot; every week in May.
+Hopefully, I will be able to do that.

-Research has also shown that commiting publiclly in a way where failiure is humiliating helps.
-When I say research has hw

-Another reason for mye previous failiues was the fact that I did not get any feedback on the work I was doing.
-Feedback is crucial to improve and feel that you are learning.
-Constructive feedback is encuraging as well as positive feedback.

-Grammarly is a great tool for getting feedback instantly.

-The last reason for failiure was that I had no idea how to write.
-Meaning that I did not have a process for writing.
-I&#39;m used to writing software.
-There I have a clear process.

-In summary, the reason why I failed was that I did not publicly commit so following a process.
-So now it makes sense to publih the process and commit to it.
+# How do I improve?

+Another reason for my previous failures is that I didn&#39;t get any feedback.
+Feedback is the only way to improve, but it&#39;s hard to get good feedback.
+You can ask a friend what they think about your blog, and they will probably say it&#39;s excellent.
+You can request feedback from a stranger, and they will probably not take the time to give feedback.

+To solve this problem, I&#39;ll create a newsletter with a form where people I know can send anonymous feedback.
+Hopefully, that will give me tons of constructive feedback.
+This also serves as a great way to get the effect of &quot;publicly committing&quot; to a habit.

+The newsletter will be my way of getting slow feedback, but instant feedback is also useful.
+This is why I have looked into sources of instantaneous feedback.
+My current solution for that is Grammarly - where I&#39;m writing this.
+It gives me immediate feedback on my writing, which helps me write better quickly.

+In summary: Committing to the habit of asking for feedback every week is my plan.

+Moreover, a lack of structure is a clear pattern from the information above.
+There has been no clear structure to my writing process.
+I would just start writing, and nothing would really happen.
+That is why I have decided to structure the process of writing.

-## So what is this magical process?
+# So what is this magical process?

 I&#39;m glad you asked.
 A lot of research has gone into finding a process that might work.

-It started with Google&#39;s course on technical writing (link).
-From that course I got a lot of good tips on how to make your writing more coheirant.
+My research started when I found a [course](https://developers.google.com/tech-writing) from _Google_ on technical writing.
+The course had a lot of tips on how to make your text easier to comprehend.
+For example, in the last sentence, I could have written, &quot;It had a lot ...&quot;, but &quot;The course had a lot ...&quot; is much easier for a reader to understand.

-Another source was a book on technical writing.
-All of them say the same thing, which is:
+Besides, I read a lot of different books - from universities, companies, and other sources - about how to write better.
+The typical process appeared:

 1. Collect the information.
 2. Write a draft.
 3.
 4. Profit!

-With this beeing a more casual and personal blog that became a bit too strict.
-A lot of my posts will be about random stuff I&#39;m working on - because that is what I like to write about.

-_Ninja Writing Course_ (link) has been a great help in the process of writing.

-I&#39;ve also been trying to find books on how to write better.

-Here is the process I&#39;ve come up with:
+With this blog being more casual, it felt a bit too strict.
+Posts like this one are not really based on information from external sources, but rather my personal anecdote.
+When you are writing about a library you are writing in Rust, collecting data is not useful.

+The next source I looked at was courses on writing.
+I found a course on _Coursera, which_ was terrible.
+On _Udemy_, a site I hate to love, I found 3 great courses:

+- Ninja writing: The Four Levels Of Writer Mastery ([link](https://www.udemy.com/course/ninja-writing-the-four-levels-of-writing-mastery/))
+- Writing Tools &amp; Hacks: Copywriting/Blogging/Content Writing ([link](https://www.udemy.com/course/writing-tools-hacks/))
+- 3-Step Writing System: Blogging &amp; Writing Secrets [2020] ([link](https://www.udemy.com/course/3-step-writing-system/))

+These courses have been the primary basis for my process and approach to improve my writing.
+The ninja writing course is really dense, and my usual method of going through courses at 2x speed did not really work.
+The same cannot be said about the two others, which are more a set of useful tips.

+The process I landed on looks like this:

-### 1: Collecting ideas
+## 1: Collecting ideas

 The first step is finding stuff to write about.
 I have many sources of inspiration.
 I&#39;m currently in the process of starting a software company, so there are a lot of ideas stemming from that.
-There are also a lot of ideas comming from other places.
+There are also a lot of ideas coming from other places.

-### 2: Curate and organize ideas
+## 2: Curate and organize ideas

-This is where I&#39;ve been really bad before.
+This is where I&#39;ve been naughty before.
 The idea behind this post is to explain my writing process.

-### 3: Develop the ideas
+## 3: Develop the ideas

 This is where the actual writing comes in.

-1. Create a mindmap
+1. Create a mindmap.
-2. Extract structure from the mindmap
+2. Extract structure from the mindmap.
-3. Fill in the gaps
+3. Write a draft with that structure.
-4. Revise
+4. Revise as many times as you need.
 5. Profit!

-### 4: Profit!
+## 4: Profit!

-Publish the article to _Complex Codes_.
+Publish the article to _Complex Codes_ and get feedback!

 That is my process.
-If you are reading this article the process worked :D
+If you are reading this article, the process worked :D

-## I&#39;m confused, what is this blog then?
+# I&#39;m confused, what is this blog then?
 An experiment?

-This blog is whatever I want it to be.
-I want to focus on technical topics, because that is what I&#39;m most passionate about.

-The blog is for software engineers.
-I&#39;m a software Engineer myself, so the blog is written for an alternative self.
-But here are the topics an alternative self would be interested in:
+The goal of this blog is to write articles that I can learn from and that others will find useful.
+My theory is that if I write about the topics, I&#39;m most passionate about that my writings will be helpful.
+Those topics are mainly technical.

+Because I&#39;m a Software Engineer, this blog will be hard to understand if you are not one.

-### Topics I want to cover:
+## Topics I want to cover:

 - Databases
 - Software engineering
 - User interactions
 - Projects

-If you find this blog useful, that would be really cool.
+I also want to prepare talks on those subjects, but that is for a separate article.

-## This seems like a struggle for you.
+# This seems like a struggle for you.
 Why all the drama?

 There are three main reasons:

-Firstly, I want to get better at writing.
+- I want to get better at writing.

-Secondly, I want to be able to communicate more efficiently.
+- I want to be able to communicate more efficiently.

-Thirdly, this would be a cool side-hustle.
+- I want to have a blog as a chill side-hustle.

+Thank you for reading.
+If you have any questions, feel free to contact me at _hfb@complex.codes_.